tvoroghoklab/rsschool-cv/cv.md

  * I study frontend and JavaScript, I am interested in programming, interacting with business and finding optimal solutions.

  * I have extensive experience in business, including participation in the creation of a corporate website (collection of requirements, control of execution), filling with content   (HTML).
 Easy to learn new things, excellent memory and ability to languages.
 High working capacity and ability to concentrate.
-Ability to correctly express thoughts and negotiate.
+Ability to correctly express thoughts and negotiate :wink:.

  * HTML, CSS, JavaScript - beginning level.